liferay/liferay-mobile-sdk/builder/README.md

 If you set `filter=`, specifying no filter value, the remote services of *all* of the portlet's entities will be made available to your mobile SDK.

-* `Module Version` - The version number is appended to the JAR and ZIP file names, see more about that in the following sections.
+* `Module Version (version)` - The version number is appended to the JAR and ZIP file names, see more about that in the following sections.

-* `Package Name` - On Android, this is the package to which your SDK's classes are written.
+* `Package Name (packageName)` - On Android, this is the package to which your SDK's classes are written.
 The iOS platform does not use packages.
 Note, that the Liferay Portal version is appended to the end of the package name.
 So, if you specified `com.liferay.mobile.android` as your package, the SDK Builder appends the Liferay Portal version (e.g., `v62`) to it,